gatapia/jish/README.md

     > .exit

 ## Built-in Jish commands
+There are two type of built in commands available to Jish Inline Commands and Console Commands.
+The main difference is that Console command are there to help you using the shell console, commands like .help, .exit, etc.

+Inline commands can be run inboth console and interpreted mode (running script files).
+And are your window into the .Net framework.

-All inbuilt Jish commands start with a '.' character.
+All Console Jish commands start with a '.' character and are only available if running in console mode.
 Jish commands cannot be mixed on the same line with other JavaScript commands.
-If Jish commands are run as part of an input file they are executed prior to execution of any other command.
 Commands included in Jish are:

     Jish Help
     =========